Mahmoud Abbas: With Israel

-On 20 May 2008 Abbas said he would resign from his office if the current round of peace talks had not yielded an agreement in principle "within six months".
+In May 2008 Abbas said he would resign from his office if the current round of peace talks had not yielded an agreement in principle "within six months".
 He also said that the current negotiations were, in effect, deadlocked: "So far, we have not reached an agreement on any issue.
 Any report indicating otherwise is simply not true."

 Abbas has since confirmed that he turned down an Israeli offer for a Palestinian state on nearly 95% of the West Bank.
 In September 2008, Olmert had presented him with a map that delineated the borders of the proposed PA state, for which Israel would annex 6.3 percent of the West Bank and compensate the Palestinians with 5.8 percent (taken from pre-1967 Israel), which Abbas stated he rejected out of hand, insisting instead to demarcate the 4 June 1967 borders of Palestine.
 He said that Olmert did not give a map of the proposal and that he could not sign without seeing the proposal.
 Abbas also said that he was not an expert on maps and pointed to Olmert's corruption investigation (he was later convicted).
 Abbas said in October 2011 that he made a counteroffer to let Israel annex 1.9% of the West Bank.

 In 2012, Abbas floated the idea of accepting a two-state solution which outlined Palestine as existing within the 1967 borders with a capital in East Jerusalem.
 In an interview with Israeli Channel 2 TV, Abbas said, "It is my right to see [the Israeli city of Safed], but not to live there."
 The negative reaction to these words forced Abbas to backpedal.

 According to an International Crisis Group report, most Israeli officials "do not see [Abbas] as a peace partner but consider [him] a nonthreatening, violence-abhorring, strategic asset."

-On 23 June 2016, Abbas repeated to the European Parliament a false press report that rabbis in Israel were calling for Palestinian wells to be poisoned.
-Abbas retracted the statement the following day, acknowledging that the claim was not true and stating that he 'didn't intend to do harm to Judaism or to offend Jewish people around the world'.
-Israel's Prime Minister Benjamin Netanyahu said Abbas's statement spread a "blood libel".
+In June 2016, Abbas repeated to the European Parliament a false press report that rabbis in Israel were calling for Palestinian wells to be poisoned.
+Abbas retracted the statement the following day, acknowledging that the claim was not true and stating that he "didn't intend to do harm to Judaism or to offend Jewish people around the world".
+Israel's prime minister Benjamin Netanyahu said Abbas's statement spread a "blood libel".